rbi-mtm/ams/day1/README_handson.md

 NOTE 2: the range of distances where LJ gives a nonzero potential can be quite large, meaning we need to explicitly include a quite large cell in the calculation.
 In the generic PBC implementation, each image is only made to interact with its nearest-neighbor image, but not the second, third, etc. This is often mitigated by introducing a cutoff range to the LJ interactions, beyond which the interactions are added as analytical expressions based on the density.

+### EXTRA-3.5: compute which Bravais lattice has the lowest LJ energy<a id="sec-3-9-5"></a>

+Use the script `generate_cell.py` from the first exercise to generate the Simple Cubic (SC), Face-Centered Cubic (FCC), Body-Centered Cubic (BCC), and Hexagonal Close-Packed (HCP) structures.
+Then choose parameters for the `epsilon` and `sigma`, and find the lattice constant `a0` for each crystal lattice.
+Which crystal structure has the lowest energy?

+The energy values for FCC and HCP are quite close, generate a (very) large supercell for each lattice, and compute the total energy per atom.

+FCC and HCP are the lowest energy structures.
+They are the most stable, and coincidentally appear most often in the nature.
+The simple LJ potential is already sufficient to reproduce that behaviour of nature; remember LJ only has a radial component.

-### EXTRA-3.3: implement your own Verlet algorithm:<a id="sec-3-7-3"></a>
+### EXTRA-3.6: implement your own Verlet algorithm:<a id="sec-3-9-6"></a>

 Using your favourite programming language, implement the Velocity-Verlet algorithm.
-To compute the energy and forces, use the routines you previously implemented.
+To compute the energy and forces, use the routines you previously implemented for LJ potential.

 Attention to the units, and the $\Delta t$ parameter.

-### EXTRA-3.4: compute which Bravais lattice has the lowest LJ energy<a id="sec-3-7-4"></a>

-Use the script `generate_cell.py` from the first exercise to generate the Face-Centered Cubic (FCC), Body-Centered Cubic (BCC), and Hexagonal Close-Packed (HCP) structures.
-Then choose parameters for the `epsilon` and `sigma`, and find the lattice constant `a0` for each crystal lattice.
-Generate a large supercell with the final parameters of each lattice, and compute the total energy per atom.
-Which crystal structure has the lowest energy?

-The structure with lowest energy is the most stable, and coincidentally appears most often in the nature.
-It is quite remarkable that a simple LJ potential is already sufficient to reproduce that behaviour of nature.
-Remember the LJ only has a radial component.

-### EXTRA-3.5: LJ substance<a id="sec-3-7-5"></a>
+### EXTRA-3.7: LJ substance<a id="sec-3-9-7"></a>

 The substance/matter of an LJ simulation is sometimes called the "Lennard-Jonesium".
-Historically, LJ potential was used quite successfully to model the liquid Argon.
+Historically, LJ potential was used quite successfully to model Argon in all phases.
 Find the values of `epsilon` and `sigma` online to model it, and try to simulate some representative points of its phase diagram (solid, liquid, gas).

-# md; melt<a id="sec-4"></a>

-## verlet/leapfrog, total energy, thormostat, damping etc.<a id="sec-4-1"></a>

-## computing the force: empirical potentials<a id="sec-4-2"></a>

-LJ

-## LJ/melt in lammps examples<a id="sec-4-3"></a>
+NOTE: the units for `epsilon` are often given as cm$^{-1}$, which corresponds to about $1.24\cdot 10^{-4}$ eV.

-# create surface<a id="sec-5"></a>
+# create surface<a id="sec-4"></a>

 create (by hand?)
 Si diamond in conventional cell (8atms per cell)

-# minimize surface<a id="sec-6"></a>
+# minimize surface<a id="sec-5"></a>

 surface as defect, minimize Si diamond with reaxff? maybe sw.

-# difference between md and minimization<a id="sec-7"></a>
+# difference between md and minimization<a id="sec-6"></a>

 Taking energy out of the system. damped dynamics, quickmin/SD, CG, other &#x2026;

-## try the melt example with adding damp at the end<a id="sec-7-1"></a>
+## try the melt example with adding damp at the end<a id="sec-6-1"></a>

-## <a id="sec-7-2"></a>
+## <a id="sec-6-2"></a>